dush1999/-Personalized-Ads-for-Customers---RelevantReach/README.md

 # -Personalized-Ads-for-Customers---RelevantReach

+Due to confidentiality reasons, the underlying code and algorithm implemented in this project cannot be shared publicly.
+Please note that while the project description and high-level information are available, the detailed implementation and source code are not included in this repository.

 The main theme of this project was to generate advertisements in a more useful and efficient way, ensuring they are relatable to customers and not futile.
 This two-way benefit allows companies to better understand their customers' needs and save resources by delivering only relevant ads.

 Data Prediction: We utilized S-ARIMA for time series forecasting to predict customer spending patterns, allowing us to tailor advertisements accordingly.